jedisct1/libsodium-doc/key_derivation/hkdf.md

 Up to `crypto_kdf_hkdf_sha256_BYTES_MAX` bytes can be produced.

-The generated keys satifsy the typical requirements of keys used for symmetric cryptography.
+The generated keys satisfy the typical requirements of keys used for symmetric cryptography.
 In particular, they appear to be sampled from a uniform distribution over the entire range of possible keys.

-Contexts don’t have to secret.
+Contexts don’t have to be secret.
 They just need to be distinct in order to produce distinct keys from the same master key.

 Any `crypto_kdf_hkdf_sha256_KEYBYTES` bytes key that appears to be sampled from a uniform distribution can be used for the `prk`.
 For example, the output of a key exchange mechanism (such as `crypto_kx_*`) can be used as a master key.